Invoice Requirements in Switzerland: Legal Rules for 2026

 Penalties

-Because Switzerland sits outside the EU VAT union, train accounts-payable staff to distinguish Swiss MWST footers from neighbouring EU VAT language—mixed terminology on one PDF invites incorrect deduction attempts.
-Review QR-bill payment references whenever banking details change to reduce spear-phishing disputes.
-Before each quarter close, sample high-value B2B invoices and confirm UID numbers, rate splits, and discount narratives still match your ERP tax configuration and FTA guidance snapshots archived that month.
+Because Switzerland sits outside the EU VAT union, train accounts-payable staff to distinguish Swiss MWST footers from neighbouring EU VAT language -- mixed terminology on one PDF invites incorrect deduction attempts.
 Document FX sources when you invoice in foreign currency but report MWST positions in CHF so auditors can reproduce your conversion trail.
-When rates or reduced categories change mid-year, schedule a same-day template footer update rather than waiting for the next marketing refresh cycle.
+When rates change, schedule a same-day template footer update rather than waiting for the next billing cycle.

 Template link